tracerstar/processing-360-video/README.md

 # Processing 360 video output

-A series of examples showing how to use a cubemap and GLSL shader to output an equirectangular image that can be captured to create 360 videos.
+A series of examples showing how to use a cubemap and GLSL shader to output an equirectangular image that can be captured to create mono 360 videos.

 ### Source